 And I’m sure the list could go on and on.
 One day, maybe in 35 years’ time – Will I still be doing English-French translation? – I might still add items to this list…

 PS: talking about tennis, I didn’t mean to generalise.
-That was in even the goal.
-Much of this would also apply to a number of other individual sports or any challenging activity one might practise.
+That wasn’t even the goal.
+Much of this would also apply to a number of other individual sports or any challenging thing one might practise.